Full-Service cGMP Pharmaceutical Manufacturing

 Monoclonal antibodies are produced by cell lines or clones obtained from animals, generally mice, that have been immunized with a substance of interest.
 The hybridoma cell lines are produced by fusing B cells from the spleen of the immunized animal with myeloma cells (Köhler and Milstein 1975).
 To produce the desired mAb, the cells must be grown in culture and the antibody is then prepared from the conditioned tissue-culture medium.

-Vista Biologicals in San Diego has worked at all levels of the process subsequent to the immunization of the mouse and the initial fusion of the spleen cells.
+Vista Biologicals in Southern California has worked at all levels of the process subsequent to the immunization of the mouse and the initial fusion of the spleen cells.
 They have performed refusion of cell lines, clonal selection of the cells, medium optimization, adaptation of the cells to serum free media, cell banking and characterization, optimization of antibody production, scale-up, purification development and optimization, characterization of the product, preparation of reference lots, and formulation and stability studies of the purified product.
 VBC has prepared material for preclinical and clinical studies in quantities ranging from a few milligrams to over one kilogram.

-Vista Biologicals in Carlsbad has worked with microcarriers since their inception.
+Vista Biologicals in Southern California has worked with microcarriers since their inception.
 They have grown a large number of different cell types on microcarriers in perfusion mode.
 VBC has worked extensively with microcarrier perfusion cultures which can maintain cells at very high densities for extended periods of time (one ten-liter culture was maintained in continuous operation for a year).